Cuanza Sul Province

 Cuanza Sul Province ("South Cuanza"; Umbundu: Kwanza Kombuelo Volupale) is a province of Angola.
 It has an area of 55,660 km2 and a population of 1,881,873.
 Sumbe is the capital of the province.
-Dom Francisco Inocêncio de Sousa Coutinho founded the province in 1769 as Novo Redondo.
+Dom Francisco Inocêncio de Sousa Coutinho founded the province in 1769 as Novo Redondo ("New Redondo").

 History

 The province was badly affected during the Angolan Civil War (1975–2002).
 A large number of civilians were killed in the clashes between National Union for the Total Independence of Angola (UNITA) and Angolan Armed Forces (FAA).
 Coffee plantations and fields were destroyed.
 Frequent attacks forced people to leave their municipalities.
 UNITA had opened its central front in the province.
 Around 116,000 displaced people were living in camps.
 The majority of them were from the rural areas and the densely populated plateau regions.
 On 17 December 2000, the UNITA combatants killed 31 FAA soldiers and looted vehicles, arms and about 20,000 litres of diesel in Quibala.
 In April 2001 they attacked FAA outposts and captured firearms.

 Landmines laid during the civil war are still present and contracts to clear them were given to different organisations.
 They are still present in several areas.
 The province has a high density of landmines.
 In 2008 the province's Maria Restino Manuel was declared the Internet winner of Miss Landmine 2008.
 She had secured 29% of the online votes.